‘Riverdale’ Star Lili Reinhart Cries While Describing ‘Horrifying’ Dog Attack

-On Friday, 23-year-old Riverdale actress Lili Reinhart turned to social media to tell her followers about a traumatic experience she endured while taking a walk with her new rescue dog Milo.
+On Friday, 23-year-old Riverdale actress Lili Reinhart turned to social media to tell her followers about a traumatic experience she endured while taking a walk with her new rescue dog, Milo.
 Milo was attacked by another dog and sustained major injuries, Reinhart explained in her Instagram stories, tears running down her cheeks, according to Metro News.

-Reinhart was makeup free and very upset when she recounted the horrifying incident.
+Reinhart was makeup-free and very upset when she recounted the horrifying incident.
 She explained that she had simply been trying to get some exercise when Milo was attacked.
 The dog was so badly hurt that he had to be rushed to the animal hospital where he currently remains.

 “So this is weird for me and I’m not exactly sure why I’m doing it, but I guess for all the people out there who care about my little dog, Milo.
 I was talking him out today to get some exercise, I had a mask and gloves on, so don’t start with me about that but he was attacked by another dog and it was pretty bad.
 I had to rush him to the animal hospital, and he’s there now, getting surgery.
 He has a pretty deep wound on his neck and, god, it was a very horrifying experience.”